-Professional liability and general liability insurance coverage will be provided for House Staff without charge for patient care related activities that are part of trainees' official duties at SHC/LPCH Hospital and at any other institutions to which House Staff are assigned during the term of their appointment.
-Off-site insurance coverage is not automatic.
-The Risk Management Office riskmanagement@stanfordhealthcare.org must be contacted for coverage to be in effect for off campus assignments, volunteer activities or training opportunities.

-All rotation malpractice insurance coverage requests must be requested through the GME office.
+Insurance coverage will be provided for House Staff, without charge, for patient care related activities that are part of trainees' official duties at SHC/affiliate hospitals and at any other institutions to which House Staff are assigned during the term of their appointment.
+Insurance coverage for rotations, off campus assignments or volunteer activities must be requested through the GME office.

-Stanford Health Care currently maintains a program of self-insurance through a licensed captive insurance company, SUMIT.
-Tail coverage, or coverage that allows for claims to be covered outside the policy year of their occurrence, is provided for individual physicians leaving the Stanford program.
-Specific information regarding the availability of tail coverage can be obtained from the Risk Management Office.
+Stanford Health Care maintains a self-insurance program through its licensed captive insurance company, SUMIT Insurance Company Ltd. Tail coverage is provided for individual physicians leaving the Stanford program and will extend to incidents which happened during the time of their coverage but filed after they've left.
+Information regarding coverage, including tail, can be the obtained from the Risk Management Office at riskmanagement@stanfordhealthcare.org.

-House Staff are cautioned that SUMIT will not cover activities which have not been assigned as part of their Stanford training program, e.g., moonlighting at other institutions.
+SUMIT will not cover activities which have not been assigned as part of an approved Stanford training program, e.g., moonlighting at other institutions.
 Malpractice coverage for non-standard off-site rotations must be provided by the host institution and not Stanford.

-The professional conduct of house officers is a very important element in Stanford Health Care's exposure to medical malpractice claims.
+The professional conduct of House Officers is a very important element in Stanford Health Care's exposure to medical malpractice claims.
 Maintaining good rapport with your patients reduces the risk of being sued.

-Any patient care complaint against a house officer will be fully investigated by Risk Management and/or the Department of Graduate Medical Education.
+Any patient care complaint against a House Officer will be fully investigated by Risk Management and/or the Department of Graduate Medical Education.
 When applicable and appropriate, the trainee will be notified of the outcome of the investigation and any action taken.
-If the house officer wishes to appeal any decision made in such cases, the house officer may go through the mechanism for resolution of disputes described in Resolution of Disputes.
+If the House Officer wishes to appeal any decision made in such cases, the House Officer may go through the mechanism for resolution of disputes described in Resolution of Disputes.